-Our laboratory is full of signs isn’t it?
-Be it the chemical bottles or the signs near the basin, they are everywhere.
-But that’s a good thing and is important for our safety.
-These signs tell you about the properties of the product you are about to use so that you can be cautious while you use it.
-You can also use them to label bottles with specific signs after you made a new solution to keep others informed.
+The lab safety signs on bottles, for example, tell you about the properties of the product you’re about to use so that you can take appropriate precautions while using it.
+You can also use these signs to label bottles after you’ve made a new solution to let others know what it is.

 I remember my first days in the lab—lost in the signs.
-It took me some time to figure out the details of all the signs that I was handling.
-Here’s a quick overview of the most common signs that you will find around you in the lab.
+It took me some time to figure out the details of all these signs, so I’ve pulled together a quick overview of the most common lab safety signs to help you out.

 This is probably one of those self-explanatory signs—chemicals labeled with this are flammable and you should store them accordingly.
-Some laboratories have separate storage facilities for such chemicals e.g. in our lab we have special security storage cabinets outside the lab for storing the large bottles.
+Some laboratories have separate storage facilities for such chemicals (e.g. we have special security storage cabinets outside the lab for storing large bottles).

-When you use such chemicals make sure you keep them away from any oxidizing substances, flames or sparks.
+When using flammable chemicals make sure you keep them away from any oxidizing substances, flames, or sparks.
 You should also wear eye protection when working with highly flammable substances.
-Some examples of flammable chemicals we regularly use are ethanol and isopropanol for plasmid preparation.
+Some examples of flammable chemicals we regularly use in the lab are ethanol and isopropanol for plasmid preparation.

-These substances are responsible for removing an electron from another substrate and thus are known as one component involved in an oxidation–reduction reaction.
+These substances are responsible for removing an electron from another substrate and are thus one component involved in an oxidation–reduction reaction.
 You should be very careful involving them in chemical reactions (e.g. mixing them with another chemical) while preparing a solution.

-They are strong chemicals that can corrode into your skin or any other substances.
-There are many chemicals in our daily laboratory life that belongs to this category.
+These are strong chemicals that can corrode your skin or other substances.
+There are many chemicals in our daily laboratory life that belong to this category.